-It’s important that the property must be bug free and hiring an exterminator service to ensure this is key prior to any tenant move-in.
+It’s important that the property must be bug-free and be hiring an exterminator service to ensure this is key prior to any tenant move-in.
 This helps in ensuring there is no noticeable cleanliness or bug problem in the unit that the new tenant would have to address.

 3. Ensure That The Heat, Plumbing, And Electric Are Working